Knowledge Distillation Driven Semantic NOMA for Image Transmission with Diffusion Model

-Semantic communication has achieved remarkable progress in single-user scenarios, with numerous studies employing deep joint source-channel coding (DeepJSCC) to enable efficient semantic transmission of diverse modalities \cite{bourtsoulatze2019deep, xie2021deep}.
-The paper \cite{xu2021wireless} introduces attention modules to adaptive signal-to-noise ratio (SNR) in DeepJSCC codec, and the work \cite{dai2022nonlinear} introduces learnable entropy models to implement joint source-channel coding (JSCC) with variable-length transmission mechanism.
-These works underscore the potential of semantic communication in terms of dynamic performance and robustness.
-However, research on multi-user semantic communication remains in its infancy, with design complexity far exceeding that of single-user systems.
+In contrast, research on multi-user semantic communication remains in its infancy, with design complexity far exceeding that of single-user systems.
 In multi-user settings, semantic interference, limited transmission resources, and inter-user channel contention emerge as primary bottlenecks.
 The authors of \cite{xie2022task} propose task-oriented frameworks for multi-user semantic communication, while the authors of \cite{luo2022multimodal} explores the feasibility of multimodal semantic fusion.
 The paper \cite{wu2024deep} combines beamforming algorithm and semantic coding in the downlink massive multiple-input multiple-output (MIMO) scenario to achieve multi-user image downlink semantic transmission.
 Nonetheless, these approaches predominantly rely on orthogonal resource allocation, resulting in a sharp increase in physical-layer overhead as the number of users grows.
 To address this, non-orthogonal multiple access (NOMA) concepts have been introduced.
-For instance, the paper \cite{yilmaz2023distributed} proposes the end-to-end (E2E) uplink DeepJSCC-NOMA network for wireless image transmission; the paper \cite{li2023non} leverages NOMA with quantization modules to enable intelligent multi-user detection; the work \cite{zhang2024interference} employs semantic differential superposition coding at the transmitter and interference cancellation at the receiver to support both homogeneous and heterogeneous transmission (i.e., semantic information and bit streams); the paper \cite{bo2025deep} extracts and decorrelates basic and enhanced source features, then superposes them probabilistically for transmission, allowing receivers to decode semantic information commensurate with channel quality.
+For instance, the paper \cite{yilmaz2023distributed} proposes the end-to-end (E2E) uplink DeepJSCC-NOMA network for wireless image transmission.
+These works \cite{qiaotoken,li2023non, zhang2024interference, bo2025deep} also design NOMA based semantic communication system with some interference management optimization methods.